Rastafari Beliefs and Practices

 Is Rastafari Christian?

-Not much.
 Rastafari is not Christian, but the two religions share some prophets and the book.
-Rastafari, Christianity, Islam, and Judaism are the Abrahamic religions along with a few others.
+Rastafari, Christianity, Islam, and Judaism share the basics as they all are the Abrahamic religions (branches).

-Apparently, the principal religion of Ethiopia is Orthodox Christianity, the same as in Russia and Greece, so the emperor Haile Selassie was Christian.
-Jesus was not Christian, Selassie was not Rastafari.
+However, the principal religion of Ethiopia is Orthodox Christianity, the same as in Russia and Greece!

 Who is Haile Selassie?